typelevel/Laika/docs/02-running-laika/02-library-api.md

 ```

 This adds some additional flexibility, as it allows, for example, to keep reusable styles and templates separately.
-This flexibility is possible as Laika is not tied to the file system, but instead provides a @:ref(Virtual Tree Abstraction).
+This flexibility is possible as Laika is not tied to the file system, but instead provides a [Virtual Tree Abstraction].

 ### Preparing Content

 Laika does not have any special directories and content can be nested in sub-directories down to arbitrary levels.
-For more details on how to organize content, see @:ref(Directory Structure).
+For more details on how to organize content, see [Directory Structure].

 Transformers and Parsers distinguish between the following file types: